MVP: Minimum Viable Physique

 Sleep is more important than exercise and nutrition combined.
 Your body recovers and rejuvenates during sleep, which leads to enhanced performance in all aspects of life.
 However, modern lifestyles (whether it be babies, travel, or working late with artificial light), make it difficult to adhere to a consistent sleep schedule.

-For an in-depth look into proper sleep strategies, read Why We Sleep by Dr. Matthew Walker.
 Find out what recovery means to you—yoga, massage, therapy—and do it at least weekly.
 If you have your recovery down, you'll be in this game for decades.
+Why would you not live healthy for the rest of your life?

 Section 3: Nutrition